 Understanding the Costs Involved

-The pricing structure of mosts apartments will either include the building charges or not.
-You might see a listing that says 1200€, charges compris, which means the building charges are included in that price.
+If a listing that says 1200€, charges compris, that means the building charges are included in that price.
 The Loyer is what the landlord receives as income and the Charges de copropriété are the fees for maintaining the building.
-You typically pay both of these fees as one sum each month to your landlord.
+You typically pay both fees as one sum each month to your landlord.

 Remember to ask the landlord what is included in your building charges and what you are responsible for paying yourself.
 Does the apartment use gas?
 Is heating and water collective or individually charged?